Greggs Vegan Sausage Roll Recipe (Copycat)

 8. Brush the top of each roll with more plant milk.

-9. Now, transfer the sausage rolls to the lined tray and leave a little space to puff up.
+9. Transfer the sausage rolls to the lined tray and leave a little space to puff up.

 • Put the tray in the oven and bake for 20 minutes or until they are lovely and golden.